tmanderson/DCSS/README.md

 Create, or retrieve a scope. `scope` is basically a flipped alternative to `add` where the only difference is it returns a reference to the scope.

+#### `selector(sel, function)`
+Create a custom selector by providing the selector as a string (e.g. `<~`) and a function that will be called whenever the selector is encountered.
+The supplied function is given a total of four arguments, `leftSelector`, `rightSelector`, `fullSelector`, and `styles`.
+Your function should return a set of styles that will be assigned to their specified scope.

 ```JavaScript
 DCSS.scope(); // returns all scopes